John Hencken: Olympic career

 At the 1972 Olympic trials in early August in Chicago, Hencken set an American record of 1:05.998 in the 100-meter breaststroke, and a World Record of 2:23.79 in the 200-meter breast stroke.
 At the 1972 Summer Olympics in Munich, Germany, he won a gold medal in the 200-meter breaststroke with a world record time of 2:21.55, breaking his former record of 2:22.8 and a bronze medal in the 100-meter breaststroke.

 Four years later at the 1976 Summer Olympics in Montreal, Canada, Hencken won a gold medal in the 100-meter breaststroke with a world record time of 1:03.11.
 He also took a gold swimming with the 4×100-meter medley relay with a world record time of 3:42.22, and a silver in the 200-meter breaststroke with an American record time of 2:17.26.
 Each of the four swimmers for the gold-medal winning US 4x100 medley team recorded the swiftest individual time in the event final for their leg, with John Naber taking a significant lead in his opening backstroke leg.

 Hencken set another world record in the 1975 World Championships, placing first in the 100-meter breaststroke.
 During his career Hencken set 21 American and 13 world records.
 He won 14 American Athletic Union National titles.

 Honors

-As a very distinctive honor, Hencken was inducted into the International Swimming Hall of Fame as an Honor swimmer.
+Hencken was inducted into the International Swimming Hall of Fame as an Honor swimmer.
 Qualifying in 1972, 1976, and 1980, he remains the only swimmer to ever qualify for three Olympic teams in the 100 meter and 200 meter breaststroke.
-He was also inducted into the Stanford University Hall of Fame in the 1980s, where in 2016, he was named All-Century.
+He was also inducted into the Stanford University Hall of Fame in the 1980s, where in 2016 he was named All-Century.
 He was elected to the Santa Clara International Swim Center Hall Of Fame in July 1998.